ropensci/roweb3/content/blog/2022-07-22-ropensci-news-digest-july-2022/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

 + [datefixR](https://docs.ropensci.org/datefixR), developed by Nathan Constantine-Cooke: There are many different formats dates are commonly represented with: the order of day, month, or year can differ, different separators ("-", "/", or whitespace) can be used, months can be numerical, names, or abbreviations and year given as two digits or four. datefixR takes dates in all these different formats and converts them to Rs built-in date class.
 If datefixR cannot standardize a date, such as because it is too malformed, then the user is told which date cannot be standardized and the corresponding ID for the row. datefixR' also allows the imputation of missing days and months with user-controlled behavior.
 It is available on [CRAN]( https://CRAN.R-project.org/package=datefixR).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/533) by Kaique dos S. Alves, and Al-Ahmadgaid B. Asaad.

++ [epair](https://docs.ropensci.org/epair), developed by G.L.
+Orozco-Mulfinger together with Madyline Lawrence, and Owais Gilani: Aid the user in making queries to the EPA API site found at https://aqs.epa.gov/aqsweb/documents/data_api.
+This package combines API calling methods from various web scraping packages with specific strings to retrieve data from the EPA API.
+It also contains easy to use loaded variables that help a user navigate services offered by the API and aid the user in determining the appropriate way to make a an API call.

 + [readODS](https://docs.ropensci.org/readODS), developed by Chung-hong Chan together with Gerrit-Jan Schutten, and Thomas J. Leeper: Read ODS (OpenDocument Spreadsheet) into R as data frame.
 Also support writing data frame into ODS file.
 It is available on [CRAN]( https://CRAN.R-project.org/package=readODS).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/386) by Emma Mendelsohn, and Adam H. Sparks.